chan-chris/Metis_proj3/README.md

 Description: The purpose of the project is to predict whether a song will make it to the Billboard Hot 100 Charts

-Features and Target Variables:

-The target variable is the song was on the Billboard Hot 100 between 1990-2018 Features are mostly audio feature scores pulled from Spotify's API

 Data:
 The data I used was publicly avaialble based on a previous research project.
 A link to the data: http://cs229.stanford.edu/proj2018/report/16.pdf
+The data is based on ~14000 songs with a mix of billboard 100 songs and random songs from the Million Song Dataset: http://millionsongdataset.com/

 I supplemented the data using Spotify's API with other Artist/Song attributes that were not originally provided - genre, track popularity, time signature, release year.
 I uploaded the data to a postgressql server and retreived for analysis.

+Features and Target Variables:
+The target variable is the song was on the Billboard Hot 100 between 1990-2018 Features are mostly audio feature scores pulled from Spotify's API

 Programs:
 There are several programs for different models, however I focused mostly on logistic regression, random forest and xgb after the intial base model runs (00_base_models).
+I select 07_xgb_mod_h100.ipynb as my primary model and program.
+I output a new analytic file with predictions and predicted probabilities to analyze the hits and misses.
+The program to analyze my predictions is in 99_investigations.

 . data_extract_bb_features.ipynb: this program uses song id info for billboard 100 songs and extracts features from Spotify's API
 . data_extract_sb_features.ipynb:  this program uses song id info for non billboard 100 songs and extracts features from Spotify's API